abatten/fruitbat/README.rst

 **Fruitbat** is an open source python package used to estimate the redshift of Fast Radio Burst (FRB) from its dispersion measure.

+**NOTE: FRUITBAT IS CURRENTLY IN EARLY DEVELOPMENT AND IS NOT READY FOR SCIENCE YET**

 Installation
 ------------